ForgeRock/biometric-signature-id-auth-module/README.md

 1.
   - Click Save to save the changes to the endpoints.
 2. If the AM server configured as the service provider runs as part of an AM site, enable SAML v2.0 failover.
-In the AM console, navigate to Configure \&gt; Global Services, click SAML v2 Service Configuration, check the Enable SAMLv2 failover checkbox, and then save your changes.
+In the AM console, navigate to Configure >; Global Services, click SAML v2 Service Configuration, check the Enable SAMLv2 failover checkbox, and then save your changes.
 3. Create a SAML2 authentication module:
-  - In the AM console, navigate to Realms \&gt; _Realm Name_ \&gt; Authentication \&gt; Modules.
+  - In the AM console, navigate to Realms >; _Realm Name_ >; Authentication >; Modules.
   - Specify a name [example: mySAMLChain] for the module, and specify the module type as SAML2.
   - Click Create.
   - Configure the SAML2 authentication module options by adding the &quot;IdP Entity ID&quot; (provided by BioSig-ID™) and changing the request binding to HTTP-Post